esotericbyte/fractal/README.md

 ## The origin of Fractal

+Fractal-next is a complete rewrite of Fractal built on top of the [matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk) using [GTK4](https://gtk.org/).

+The previous version of Fractal was using GTK3 and its own backend to talk to a matrix homeserver.
-This project is based on Fest <https://github.com/fest-im/fest>, formerly called ruma-gtk.
+Initial versions were based on Fest <https://github.com/fest-im/fest>, formerly called ruma-gtk.

-Instead of using RUMA Client, Fractal calls directly to the matrix.org REST API.

-The first version of this project was called guillotine, based on French revolution, in relation with the Riot client name, but it's a negative name so we decide to change for a math one.
+In the origins of the project it was called guillotine, based on French revolution, in relation with the Riot client name, but it's a negative name so we decide to change for a math one.